Rare Earth (band)

-Rare Earth is an American rock band from Detroit, Michigan.
+Rare Earth is an American band from Detroit, Michigan.
 According to Louder, "Rare Earth's music straddles genres and defies categorisation, slipping seamlessly between the two seemingly disparate worlds of classic rock and R&B." The band was signed to Motown's subsidiary label Rare Earth.
 Although not the first white band signed to Motown, Rare Earth was the first successful act signed by Motown that consisted only of white members.

 The original band lasted from 1968 to December 2021, during which only saxophonist Gil Bridges remained throughout; when Bridges died in December 2021, keyboardist Mike Bruner (who joined in 1998) had Bridges' wife's blessing to form a new Rare Earth band with a new lineup, including previous member Wayne Baraks.

 History

 1960s

 The group formed in 1960 as the Sunliners and changed its name to Rare Earth in 1968.
 The band felt the name "Rare Earth" was more in keeping with the names other bands were adopting, such as Iron Butterfly, more "with it".

 After recording an unsuccessful debut album, Dream/Answers, on the Verve label in 1968, the group was signed to Motown in 1969.
 The band was one of the first acts signed to a new Motown imprint that would be dedicated to white rock acts; many of the subsidiary's newly signed acts played blues-oriented and progressive rock styles, including Rare Earth themselves.
-The record company did not have a name for the new label yet and the band jokingly suggested Motown call the label "Rare Earth".
-To the band's surprise, Motown decided to do just that.
+The record company did not have a name for the new label yet and the band jokingly suggested Motown call the label Rare Earth.
+To the band's surprise, Motown did just that.

-The main personnel in the group were Gil Bridges, saxophone, flute, vocals; Peter Hoorelbeke (also known as Peter Rivera), lead vocals, drums; John Parrish (aka John Persh), bass guitar, trombone, vocals; Rod Richards (born Rod Cox), guitar, vocals; and Kenny James (born Ken Folcik), keyboards.
+The main personnel in the group were Gil Bridges, saxophone, flute, vocals; Peter Hoorelbeke (also known as Peter Rivera), lead vocals, drums; John Parrish (aka John Persh), bass guitar, trombone, vocals; Rod Richards (born Rod Cox in 1941, died in 2015), guitar, vocals; and Kenny James (born Ken Folcik in 1945), keyboards.
 The group's recording style was hard-driving.

 In late 1969, Edward "Eddie" Guzman (congas and assorted percussive instruments) was added to the group.

 During 1969, the group contributed music to the film Generation that starred David Janssen and Kim Darby.
 An accompanying soundtrack album was released, but quickly withdrawn after the film failed commercially, with only a small number of copies sold.
 Several tracks were remixed and included on the next LP, Ecology, in 1970.
-The soundtrack album was reissued as a limited edition LP for Record Store Day 2020.
+The soundtrack album was reissued as a limited-edition LP for Record Store Day 2020.
 The issue was pressed on hot pink vinyl and limited to a run of 2,000 copies.